Vinoth82003/email-monitoring-system/README.md

 ## Demo

-Check out the live demo of Order Animation [here](https://email-monitoring-system-silk.vercel.app/).
+Check out the live demo of Email Monitoring System [here](https://email-monitoring-system-silk.vercel.app/).

 ## Scope of the Project